-It is also important to note that due to different means of communication (e-communication, fax and post) the time limits mentioned in the notification on the commencement of the adversarial part of the proceedings are set according to the 'slowest' communication channel.
-For example, if one of the parties is notified by e-communication through the official web page of the Office, notification is deemed to have taken place on the fifth calendar day following the day on which the document was created by the Office's systems.
-Therefore, if the notification to the other party is sent by fax, this latter party will also be granted the five additional days so that the time limits granted in the notifications coincide.
+In the case of different means of communication with the parties, the time limits set in the notification on the commencement of the adversarial part of the proceedings are set according to the 'slower' means of communication.
+Therefore, if the Office's notification is sent by post or courier to one of the parties but by electronic means to the other, the latter will also be granted the 10 additional days to which the former party is entitled (instead of the 5 additional days due for communication by electronic means), so that the time limits set for the commencement of the adversarial part of the proceedings coincide for both parties.
 For more information on communication with the Office, please refer to the Guidelines, Part A, General Rules, Section 1, Means of Communication, Time Limits.